jtcrawford4/DetailEmpire/DetailEmpire/notes.md

         meta data for items
     - unlock specialty services/employee training
         - results in new items/soaps that must be used, etc

+//Employee
+    - each garage can accept up to so many employees? x general employee, x specialist, x manager
+    - unlock to have more employees?

 //Snippets